What is a 3PL (and how on earth do they work?)

 Lower Startup Fees

 If you’re a new business, setting up a logistics operation from scratch requires a lot of capital.
-From securing contracts with carriers, leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
+From securing contracts with carriers, and leasing a warehouse, to hiring and maintaining the manpower needed to run your operation — the logistics infrastructure needed to conduct deliveries can easily dwarf your profits.
 Using a 3PL can help you become operational more quickly, and often at a much lower cost.

 Mitigate Risk